streamingfast/substreams/docs/tutorials/substreams-sql.md

 ```

 * You can iterate using `dbt run --target=remote`
-* Other devs can work on that data and create dbt recipes.
+* Other devs can work on that data and create dbt models.

 ## Pack your production package and test it locally

-When your dbt recipes are ready, you can pack everything (substreams, dbt definitions, etc.) inside an `.spkg` file and deploy it as production:
+When your dbt models are ready, you can pack everything (Substreams, [dbt project](https://docs.getdbt.com/docs/build/projects), etc.) inside an `.spkg` file and deploy it as production:

 * Add a `dbt_config` section to the `substreams.sql.yaml` file: